-Although the immediate area surrounding the Helix Nebula is devoid of any particular bright stars, the region can be easily located by star-hoping.
-NGC 7293 lies roughly halfway along an imaginary line connecting Fomalhaut (α PsA - mag. +1.2) the brightest star in the southerly constellation of Piscis Austrinus and ι Aqr (mag. +4.3).
-Just over one degree to the east of the Helix Nebula is υ Aqr.
-At magnitude +5.2 this star is visible to the naked eye under dark skies, simplifying the search for the Helix Nebula.
+Although the area of sky surrounding the Helix Nebula is devoid of bright stars, it can be easily located by star-hoping.
+The nebula lies roughly halfway along an imaginary line connecting Fomalhaut (α PsA - mag. +1.2), the brightest star in the constellation Piscis Austrinus, and ι Aqr (mag. +4.3).
+Just over a degree east of the Helix is υ Aqr.
+At magnitude +5.2, this star is faintly visible to the naked eye under dark skies and acts as a good marker.

-When viewed through a pair of 10x50 binoculars the Helix Nebula appears as a faint featureless oval shaped disk.
+When viewed through a pair of 10x50 binoculars, the Helix appears as a faint featureless oval shaped disk.
 A 100mm (4-inch) telescope reveals finer structural details.
-Through a 200mm (8-inch) telescope the Helix Nebula appears as a slightly large oval ring with two thick arcs, gaps and variations of brightness visible across the structure.
-A Nebula filter of the UHC (Ultra High Contrast) or OIII (Oxygen III) variety especially when combined with averted vision helps bring out more subtle details.
-However it's an illusive object that can be rendered invisible even in medium sized amateur telescopes with just a small amount of light pollution.
-The central star of the Helix Nebula is of magnitude +13.4 and therefore only easily visible in the largest of amateur telescopes.
+Through a 200mm (8-inch) telescope, the nebula appears slightly oval with two thick arcs, gaps and brightness variations across the structure.
+A nebula filter of the UHC (Ultra High Contrast) or OIII (Oxygen III) variety, especially when combined with averted vision, helps to bring out subtle details.
+However, it's an illusive object that can be rendered invisible even in medium size amateur telescopes with just a small amount of light pollution.
+The central star of the Helix Nebula shines at magnitude +13.4 and is therefore only easily seen in large amateur reflectors.

 The Helix Nebula is located 695 light-years from Earth and has an actual radius of about 3 light-years.
 It's marginally brighter than M27, the Dumbbell Nebula.
 However, it's a much more elusive object due to its low surface brightness.
 When imaged or photographed it looks spectacular with colourful twists, coils, knots and rings of gas visible.
 It's a popular object on observing lists.